beaverbuilder/documentation/beaver-builder/user-interface/outline-panel.md

 You can quickly move content such as rows, columns (except for child columns), and modules within the Outline Panel using drag-and-drop.

-## Right-Click
+## Context Menu _(right-click)_

-The **Outline Panel** includes a right-click feature that gives you quick access to common actions for rows, columns, and modules.
-This makes it easier to manage and customize your layout directly from the panel without navigating through multiple windows.
-The available actions are:
+The Outline Panel includes a right-click feature that opens the Context Menu, giving you quick access to common actions for rows, columns, and modules.
+This makes it easier to manage and customize your layout directly from the panel without switching between multiple windows.
+The available actions include:

 - **Open Settings** – Opens the settings window for the selected node (row, column, or module).
 - **Duplicate** – Creates a duplicate of the selected node.